cnsoft/kbengine_unreal_demo/README.md

 # kbengine_unreal4_demo

-plan to implement unreal client demo with kbengine backend server
+plan to implement unreal engine client demo with kbengine backend server

-same with kbengine_cocos2dx_demo use same core library  libkbeclient.
+you can check with kbengine_cocos2dx_demo first , it use same core library  libkbeclient.

-any suggestion contact me: cnsoft#gmail.com
+Any suggestion contact me: cnsoft#gmail.com

 Have a nice weekend.